 Have kids today lost their toughness?
 Their stick-to-it-ness?
 In essence, are kids lacking GRIT?

 Overwhelming, most educators and parents agree: Many more kids are prone to giving up when things get tough.
-True initiative is squashed; as difficult looking tasks are abandoned before any real effort.
+The true initiative is squashed; as difficult-looking tasks are abandoned before any real effort.

 Raising self-consumed kids, who want the easy path.